-PROPOSED NEW PROPERTY TAX RULE
+PROPOSED PROPERTY TAX RULE 474, PETROLEUM REFINING PROPERTIES

-Honorable Claude Parrish, Chairman of the Board's Property Tax Committee, has requested that the rulemaking process be initiated for a proposed new rule pertaining to property used for the refining of petroleum.
-The proposed rule is Property Tax Rule 474 and is tentatively titled Petroleum Refining Properties.
+In January 2005, the Honorable Claude Parrish, Chairman of the Board's Property Tax Committee, requested that the rulemaking process be initiated for a proposed new rule pertaining to property used for the refining of petroleum.
+On March 22, 2005, the Property Tax Committee discussed proposed Property Tax Rule 474, Petroleum Refining Properties.
+After hearing testimony, the committee referred proposed Rule 474 to the interested parties' process for further discussions.